 NOTICE: VIEWING AND FUNERAL: viewing and funeral will be at Bolyard Funeral Home Newburg.
 Thursday, February 20, 2020 from 2pm-8pm and on Friday, February, 21, 2020 from 10am to time of service at 12 noon with Pastor Randall F Flanagan officiating.
 Interment will follow at the West Virginia National Cemetery.
 Military Graveside Services will be accorded by the VFW Memorial City Post #3081, American Legion Taylor County Post # 12, Central WVA DAV Chapter 24, and their auxiliaries, and the Army National Honor Guard at the West Virginia National Cemetery, Pruntytown, WV.
 In lieu of flowers, a memorial gift can be sent the organizations that were important to Edwin C. Runner: to Fellowsville High School Alumni Association scholarship fund COF, Sandra Jennings 4775 Marquess Road Tunnelton WV 264444; IOOF Education Fund COF Paul Hevner 1465 Tremont Ave Morgantown, WV 26505 or to Wesley United Methodist Church, 503 North High Street Morgantown, WV 26505.
 Online condolences can be sent to www.bolyardfuneralhomewv.com.
 Bolyard Funeral Home is handling the arrangements for the Runner family.

-To plant a tree in memory of Edwin C. Runner Esq., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Edwin C. Runner Esq., please visit our floral store.